 As we all know, moving is a stressful time, and it can be as stressful for your furry family member as it is for you.
-Make sure you take time to get your pup comfortable with its new surroundings, so your dog will love your new home just as much as you do.
-Here, we've put together some key steps to take to make sure that your dog adjusts successfully to your new home.
+Make sure you take time to get your pup comfortable with its new surroundings so that your dog will love your new home just as much as you do.
+How do you introduce a dog to a new home?
+In stages.
+Here are some key steps to take to make sure that your dog adjusts successfully to your new home: visit, tour, and, ultimately, be patient.

-Visit your new home before you move in
+Visit your new neighborhood before you move in

-You may not realize it, but your dog becomes very familiar with their home turf.
-They are hyper-aware of all of their local smells, sounds, and other details around your house.
+You might not realize it, but your dog becomes very familiar with his home turf.
+Dogs are hyper-aware of all of their local smells, sounds, and other details around your house.
 It's the reason that dogs have been known to find their way home from a long distance away.